Updated: Oct 12, 2021

 The phonautograph was the first known apparatus to record a graphic representation of sound waves when travelling through air.

 It was invented by the french printer/bookseller Edouard-Leon Scott de Martinville, and patented in March 1856.
 The principle of this device was a transcription of sound waves as undulations in a line traced on smoked-blackened paper.
 The two dimensional character of the tracing did not allow the reproduction of sound, and this visual information was merely used for the study of sound waves.
 As Steffen wrote, “it was, as one historians of the phonograph describes it, 'halfway towards a talking machine.'”, (Steffen, 2005, p.21).
 Although, the phonautograph was not a marketable item, it paved the way for later innovations in recording and reproduction of sound.

-In April, 1877, a french poet and inventor going by the name of Charles Cros conceived a theoretical written formulation of a possible design he branded “Paleophone” which could record and reproduce the sound from the traced line and audition it through a mastermind mechanism.
+In April, 1877, a french poet/inventor going by the name of Charles Cros conceived a theoretical written formulation of a possible design he branded “Paleophone” which could record and reproduce the sound from a traced line, and audition it through a mastermind mechanism.
 The basis of Cros's idea had a similarity with the concept applied to its sound (recording/reproduction) device successors, specially the gramophone.
 Albeit, the paleophone was not materialise before his death, it is considered to be the first known scientific analysis about recording and reproduction of sound.